strohs/memeify/README.md

  plenty of examples on image manipulation on the internet.
 Overall, Kotlin was a joy to work with and the Java integration was flawless.
 I hope to work with it again.

-The first hurdle of this project was getting image data from API Gateway into lambda, without API Gateway munging the data.
+Note 1: Getting image data from API Gateway into lambda, without API Gateway munging the data was not as easy as I had hoped.
 After reading dozens of forum posts, I came to understand that API-Gateway did not support multipart/form-data until late 2017.
 Before that time, you couldn't POST multipart/form-data to API-GW.
 I am not sure how developers worked around this (if it all).
-Fortunately, support for multipart/form-data was eventually added but you have to manually configure support for it within API Gateway [settings](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-payload-encodings.html).
+Fortunately, support was eventually added and you have to manually configure support it within API Gateway [settings](https://docs.aws.amazon.com/apigateway/latest/developerguide/api-gateway-payload-encodings.html).
 Basically, you tell API Gateway to treat multipart/form-data as binary data and it will automatically BASE64 encode the entire multipart/form-data body.
 The body is then attached to the `ApiGatewayProxyEvent` and sent to your lambda function.
-This process keeps the image data from being corrupted, but it increases the request size by about 33%.
+This process keeps the image data from being corrupted, and it also increases your request size by about 33%.
+This can limit the size of images you send thru API gateway (it has a 10MB request size limit).

 An alternate implementation approach, and one that avoids using API Gateway, would be to post new images directly into a S3 bucket and have your lambda trigger off of new bucket PUT events.

-Another Note: my current implementation of memeify does all parsing and image processing in memory.
-For example:
-The incoming JSON event data is de-serialized in memory, then the entire request body is extracted from the JSON event and BASE64 decoded into a ByteArray.
-That ByteArray (containing the actual multipart/form-data) is then also parsed in memory, and finally the actual image data is extracted into another ByteArray and manipulated in memory.
+Note 2: The Memeify lambda is memory intensive as all processing is done in memory.
+Including: BASE64 decoding, decoding the multipart/form-data, and the actual image manipulation.

-If memory usage is a concern, one alternative option would be to use lambda's `/tmp` disk storage (max size of 512MB) and manipulate your data from disk, trading processing speed for reduced memory usage.
+ If memory usage is a real concern, one alternative option would be to use lambda's `/tmp` disk storage (max size of 512MB) and manipulate your data from disk, trading processing speed for reduced memory usage.
-On the flip side, you might want your lambda functions to run as fast as possible, as it may [ultimately be cheaper](https://medium.com/@jconning/aws-lambda-faster-is-cheaper-6bf32f58d741) to raise your lambda's memory limit in order to run faster.
+On the other hand, it may
+[ultimately be cheaper](https://medium.com/@jconning/aws-lambda-faster-is-cheaper-6bf32f58d741) to raise your lambda's memory limit in order to run faster.